mertfozzy/mertfozzy/README.md

 ![photo](https://github.com/mertfozzy/mertfozzy/blob/main/mert.jpg?raw=true)

 ## Hi fellas!
 I'm Mert 👨🏻‍💻
-I'm Mert from Turkey, I am studying at Beykoz University Computer Engineering Department.

-I'm also currently working as Global Expansion Specialist at Robotistan Electronic Company. 😎
+-> I'm Mert from Turkey, I am studying at Beykoz University Computer Engineering Department.
+Also I'm currently working as Global Expansion Specialist at Robotistan Electronic Company. 😎

-I work focused on IT Support Principles, as well as working on other Computer Engineering-related projects.
+-> I work focused on IT Support Principles, as well as working on other Computer Engineering-related projects.

-I've completed Harvard's CS50x.
+-> I've completed Harvard's CS50x.
 Nowadays, I'm trying to have Google IT Support Professional Certificate.
 Currently taking these courses; "Computer Networks", "Operating Systems" and "Analysis of Algorithms" from my university currently.

 I love learning new things, I have a lot to learn along the way!
 "Eat!
 Sleep!
 Conquer!
 Repeat!".